Glaucoma Services offered at the Center for Eye Care and Optical

 Various laser procedures boost fluid drainage.
 One creates a new drainage path through a small opening in the eye.
 An additional option is a surgery to implant a small tube to reduce pressure on the optic nerve.

-Schedule an Eye Exam with our Eye Doctors in West Islip, NY
+Schedule an Appointment with our Eye Doctors in West Islip, NY

 Help protect your sight by maintaining a regular schedule of vision screenings.
 The Center for Eye Care and Optical in West Islip, NY uses an integrated care model comprised of ophthalmologists, optometrists, and opticians to furnish full eye care at one facility.